google/flax/docs/design_notes/lift.md

 The behavior is ambiguous and the functional constraint elegantly avoids this problem.

 Flax introduces a safe way to have limited randomness and stateful variables in a JAX compatible form.
-The reason state in Flax is not problematic is because it is local.
-Inside a flax `Module` there are variables and PRNG sequences, but on the outside there are only JAX Arrays and PRNG keys.
+The reason why the state in Flax is not problematic is because it is local: inside a Flax `Module` there are variables and PRNG sequences, but on the outside there are only JAX Arrays and PRNG keys.

 For most use cases, Flax is used to define models in a stateful way.